 - Excessive exposure to WIFI frequencies or electronics

 These chronic stresses and many others not listed do not go away quickly.
-They hang around for extended periods of time preventing the FFR to turn off and for the body to return to a state of homeostasis.
+They hang around for extended periods preventing the FFR from turning off and allowing the body to return to a state of homeostasis.
 These long-term stressors are perfect examples of why the

 Everything in the body stops but what is necessary to survive